-OK so it’s not a restaurant, but the Detroit location of this Ferndale-based ice cream shop is a fun stop for families coming from dinner (or not) when visiting the area.
+OK so it’s not a restaurant – but the Detroit location of the Ferndale-based Treat Dreams ice cream shop is a fun stop for families coming from dinner (or not) when visiting the area.
 Plus, they have a rotating menu of unique ice cream flavors, with new tastes hitting the menu every Sunday.

 - Address: 569 Monroe St., Detroit

 - Phone: 313-209-4499